Opening a new dental practice is no easy feat.

 Specialty and Surgical Instruments

-If you’re planning to perform specialty or surgical procedures, you’ll need a sufficient supply of quality instruments.
+If you’re planning to perform specialty or surgical procedures, like implants, teeth straightening or extractions, you’ll need a sufficient supply of quality instruments.
 These may vary depending on the dental practice and whether you plan to offer endodontic, orthodontic, or periodontal procedures.

 There are plenty of miscellaneous accessory instruments to include in your inventory.
 You or other staff members may need the following items for additional procedures: